xenstar/adguardlist/README.md

 My list contains blocking of some common softwares/websites for tracking, and whitelisting for common services which are blocked in below list

+You can copy paste this link and directly add in AdguardHome - https://raw.githubusercontent.com/xenstar/adguardlist/main/adguardhome

 # My favourite Adblocking List

 https://adguardteam.github.io/AdGuardSDNSFilter/Filters/filter.txt